TriLab-bioinf/WORKSHOP2024_3/Guide_1_DE_analysis.md

 ![image](https://github.com/user-attachments/assets/887a2415-fcdb-43ae-a902-d68c6fb66b1d)

+**Note:** `sample-columns` in the `read_counts` table have to be in the same order as `sample-rows` in the `metadata` table.
+The order can be fixed using R.

-Let's start a new **R notebook** in Rstudio:
+Let's start the analysis by opening a new **R notebook** in Rstudio:

 In Rstudio go to `File > New File > R Notebook`.
 A new notebook template will open.
 Delete all lines from line 6 to the end and save it as `guide_1.Rmd`.

 Go to `Code > Insert Chunck`

-Within the new area that appeared (chunk) as shown below, type the code from point A and run it by clicking on the green triangle within the chunk.
+Within the new area that appeared, **named chunk**, you can enter your R code.
+Above or below the chunks you can add regular text to comment your code or conclussions.

 ![](https://github.com/TriLab-bioinf/WORKSHOP2024_3/blob/main/Figures/chuhk.png)

+Now let's start processing the data.

 # A. Load required R packages